 The program is structured according to organ and topic-centered modules (not according to subject areas as before).
 Your clear advantage: You learn how - in relation to illness, for example - to think in an interdisciplinary manner and consider all potential organs and systems in the body.
 This way you get to the cause much faster and there are more potential treatment opportunities.

 In addition to sound medical training in Linz, you will also focus on studying general medicine as well as strengthening your social skill set and communication skills.
 Health care research (which impact your medical decisions) is also a part of your studies.

-You start off with real-world practices during the first semester of the Bachelor's program all the way to the Practical Clinical Year at the end of your Master's degree program.
+You start off with real-world practices during the first semester of the Bachelor's Degree Program in Human Medicine all the way to the Practical Clinical Year at the end of your Master's Degree Program in Human Medicine.

-Your Bachelor's degree allows you to seamlessly enroll in the Master's degree program in Human Medicine.
-You will be awarded the title of Dr.(in) univ. med.
-Afterwards you are free to enroll in the doctoral degree program Medical Sciences (Dr.scient.med or PhD).
+Your Bachelor's degree allows you to seamlessly enroll in the Master's degree program in Human Medicine and aftewards, the title of Dr.(in) univ. med. will be conferred.

-Linz / possibly Graz for the first 4 semesters in the Bachelor's program
+Linz or Graz for the first four semesters of the Bachelor's, if necessary